encukou/snake-workshop/lessons/begginers/cmdline/index.md

 {% endcall %}

-According to the system, the actual commands you will be entering will also differ: Unix systems (Linux and macOS) understand different commands than Windows.
+Depending on the system, the actual commands you will be entering will also differ: Unix systems (Linux and macOS) understand different commands than Windows.

 >[Note] Font size
 >If the font in Windows is too small, click on the window icon and select Options.